jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 symbol in its cost (even if it also has other symbols in its cost).

-## Black Panther
+## Black Panther (MC)
 Set: MCU Heroes\
+**Vibranium Weave Suit*
+Black Panther Black Panther’s Vibranium Weave Suit power prevents him from being struck for the entire turn including the combat he’s currently in.

+## Black Panther (SC)
+Set: MCU Heroes\
 **Bulletproof**\
-Black Panther Black Panther’s **Bulletproof** power prevents enemy characters with from [Range] striking him.
+Black Panther Black Panther’s **Bulletproof** power prevents enemy characters with [Range] from striking him.
 It doesn’t matter if Black Panther is attacking or defending, or if it’s a melee attack or ranged attack.
-As long as a character has it can’t strike him.
+As long as a character has [Range] it can’t strike him.

 ## Blob (MC)
 Set: Crossover\